pirateyoho/GATKVariantAnalysisRNASeq/README.md

 # Background
-This repository contains various bash scripts for calling variants in canine RNA-sequencing data using the GATK pipeline: https://gatk.broadinstitute.org/hc/en-us.
+This repository contains scripts that were used for calling variants in canine RNA-sequencing data using the GATK pipeline: https://gatk.broadinstitute.org/hc/en-us.
 This repository is intended for internal use by members of the Clinical Hematopathology Laboratory at Colorado State University and their collaborators.
 # Scripts
-Scripts are numbered in the order they should be run.
-Scripts with the same number are meant to be run simultaneously.
+Scripts are numbered in the order they were run.
+Scripts with the same number were run simultaneously.
 Scripts labeled 1-13 were used to prepare a panel of normals for variant analysis from whole exome sequencing data of canine blood.
 Scripts 14+ were used for performing variant analysis on bam files generated from bulk RNA-sequencing data from 96 canine CD4+ PTCLs, 2 sorted control CD4+ thymocytes, and 5 sorted CD4+ nodal lymphocytes, utilizing the panel of normals generated in steps 1-13.
 # Software requirements
-Bash scripts (.sh) in this pipeline are intended to be run on the CURC Alpine supercomputer in a dedicated conda environment containing the software packages gatk4, picard, samtools, star, snpeff, and tabix.
+Bash scripts (.sh) in this pipeline were run on the CURC Alpine supercomputer in a dedicated conda environment containing the software packages gatk4, picard, samtools, star, snpeff, and tabix.
 # Raw data for creation of panel of normals
-This pipeline assumes you have access to raw whole exome sequencing data from normal dog blood, available from two CSU shared drives: the Nas drive for members of the Clinical Hematopathology Laboratory, or the Avery lab RSTOR shared drive.
+This pipeline utilized raw whole exome sequencing data from normal dog blood for the creation of a panel of normals.
+This data is available from two CSU shared drives: the Nas drive for members of the Clinical Hematopathology Laboratory, or the Avery lab RSTOR shared drive.
 ## Nas
 M:\CHLab data\Sequencing Data\221011_ACUTE_WEX_Harris and M:\CHLab data\Sequencing Data\220505_ACUTE_WEX_HARRIS
 ## RStor